 What is it?

-Well, that is a question which cannot be deemed as “easy” to answer.
+What is a detachable carriage?
+Well, that is a question that cannot be deemed as “easy” to answer.
 It goes by the name Dock+Go, but as the name would suggest, it isn’t anything near to a dock or a portable iPhone.

 As the name advocates, the caboose is attached or “docked” to a car.
 It’s strapped like a backpack,” Rinspeed says, which not exactly sounds safe but defines what it really is.
 It’s basically an extension for the Smart car introduced by the company.

-One of the features include an extended bed that can be added to the smart car.
+One of the features of a detachable carriage includes an extended bed that can be added to the smart car.
 This bed has a battery which provides power to the car for extended mileage and more power.

 Alongside, Smart has an option of an energy pack which makes the car a six-wheeler!
 So, Dock+Go is a load increasing, range extending, and volume-expanding clip for Smart cars.